EmilLaursen/art_docker/README.md

 # TODO

 - [*] Upload scraped data to S3 directly.
-- [] Use AWS Lambda to zip the scraped .jsonl files every week.
+- [*] Use AWS Lambda to zip the scraped .jsonl files every week.
 - [*] crawl_master needs a lot of work.
 - [*] Refactor all spiders to a common base class.
 - [] Bring all scraped data to a common format, and resave to S3.
-- [*] Recalculate bloom filters (messed up the Berlingske filter.)
 - [] Document VisitedFilter middleware.
 - [] Document Prometheus exporter middleware.
 - [*] Figure out how to operate on a full list of fields, and each scraped field (Scrapy Itemloader docs).
 Use this to apply TakeFirst, and remove dupes where appropriate.
 - [*] Use w3lib to remove tags.
 Compare speed with html2text.
-- [] Use Scrapyd to orchestrate spiders.
-Need to eggify spiders.
-- [] Data duplicate detection.
+- [] Content duplicate detection.
 Several Ritzau articles on all sites.
-- [] Use AWS Lambda to calculate daily stats about scraped data.
-Either make a weekly report or push to influx DB or Prometheus for Grafana integration.
+- [] Use AWS Lambda to calculate streaming stats about scraped data.
+Either make a weekly report or use pushgateway to Prometheus for Grafana integration.

-# Custom middleware

-- persisting request dupe filter using a bloom filter.
-- Prometheus exporter.